Entanglements in Family Systems

 They may struggle with:

-• repeating painful relationship patterns
+• repeating relationship patterns

 • chronic anxiety or emotional heaviness